55 days left until Edmonton’s municipal elections

 With 55 days left until the October 16, 2017 municipal elections in Alberta, more candidates have put their names forward to run for public office.
-Here are some of the latest updates to the list of candidates running in Edmonton’s municipal election for City Council and the Edmonton Public School Board:
+Here are some of the latest updates to the list of candidates running in Edmonton’s municipal election for City Council, the Edmonton Catholic School District and the Edmonton Public School Board.:

 - Mayor Don Iveson now faces at least nine challengers in this year’s Mayoral election.
 Taz Bouchier, Carla Frost, Rick Krull, Charles Laing, Bob Ligertwood, Fahad Mughal, Gordon Nikolic, Atul Ranade, and Steve Shewchuk have announced their plans to stand as mayoral candidates.